 Read on to find out more about their accuracy and get our top pick for the best blood pressure monitor watch.

 Several smartwatches on the market claim to measure your blood pressure.
-We reviewed several options, but most did not meet our rigorous vetting criteria.
-That’s because most of them don’t have Food and Drug Administration (FDA) clearance.
+We reviewed several options, including the FitVII and the MorePro Activity Tracker, but most did not meet our rigorous vetting criteria.
+This is because most don’t have Food and Drug Administration (FDA) clearance.

-While more FDA-cleared devices, like the LiveMetric LiveOne Band, are expected to be available in the future, currently there’s just one option that fits the bill: the Omron HeartGuide.
+While more FDA-cleared devices, like the LiveMetric LiveOne Band, are expected to be available in the future, only one option currently fits the bill: the Omron HeartGuide.
 It has FDA clearance and is a class 2 medical device.

 FDA clearance vs. FDA approval